Signed in as:

 The terra preta soils Amazonians created are still fertile after centuries of abandonment demonstrating a practical synergy of organic waste, charcoal, and ceramics.
 These soils produce yields 2-3 times higher than natural tropical soils, an achievement that modern agricultural science is still working to fully understand.
 Included in the ingredients of a lot of terra preta soil is of course terracotta.
 They benefited from combining organic materials, charcoal, and ceramics to sustain soil systems.

 The aquatic resources could have been equally impressive.
 If this is indeed an ancient city where millions of people lived, their system of lakes and tributaries created a protein production engine of staggering scale.
 Traditional Amazonian fish management systems can produce approximately 200 kg of fish per hectare per year.
-With their two massive lakes totaling over 270 square kilometers of water surface, plus seven tributaries ranging from 50 to 120 feet in width, their potential annual fish protein production could have easily sustained millions of inhabitants.
+With their two massive lakes totaling over 270 square kilometers of water surface, plus seven tributaries, their potential annual fish protein production could have easily sustained tens of thousands of inhabitants.

 What makes this possible system particularly remarkable is its redundancy and security.
 If terra preta crops faced challenges in one season, the tree-based foods could compensate.
 If fish populations in the tributaries temporarily declined, the vast lake systems could maintain protein supplies.
 The integration of multiple food production systems - terra preta agriculture, forest gardens, and massive-scale aquaculture - would have created a food security system virtually immune to total failure.
 Even in years when one or two systems might underperform, the others could maintain the population's nutritional needs.